roytang/blog/content/post/2011/06/grand-prix-singapore-tournament-report.md

 1-0 matches, 2-1 games

-**Round 2** My round 2 opponent was&#8230;er, I'm not sure.
+**Round 2** My round 2 opponent was... er, I'm not sure.
 He was definitely Singaporean and I think he was playing either Darkblade or Cawblade.
 But I did win, in 3 games!

 2-0 matches 4-2 games